 How Soon Should You Start Reading Bedtime Stories?

 For us, it started from day one.
 Babies can’t quite see at such a young age, but they begin to learn about the world around them with active listening.
-Listening to the tone of your voice and words you are using are all part of the learning process.
+Listening to the tone of your voice and the words you are using are all part of the learning process.
 Their brains actually make connections to sounds.

 Starting a bedtime routine in their infancy has been a natural progression in our family.